parhamahmady/web_programing_final_UrlShortener/readme.md

-# WebProgramming - Alert Engine
+# WebProgramming - Shortener

 This application has written in Java-17 and using Spring IOC container \
-and maven as build tool. \
+and maven as build tool.

 ## Requirements